The Power Of Role Model Athletes

 How Relationships Are Built

-The bond between top athletes and children is forged over a series of moments.
-It’s cultivated through consistent presence, genuine interest, and shared experiences.
-It begins with accessibility: when elite players step off the podium and onto the same court as the children.
+The bond between top athletes and children is cultivated through consistent presence, genuine interest, and shared experiences.
+It begins with accessibility, when elite players step off the court and onto the same level as the children.
 It deepens when they kneel to eye level, call a child by name, and share a laugh over a missed shot or a new skill learned.
-Over time, these small, repeated acts of connection build trust.
-In these safe and encouraging environments, children feel seen, valued, and understood—as players and as people.
+These repeated acts of connection build trust.
+In these safe and encouraging environments, children feel seen, valued, and understood as players and as people.
 For the athletes, the relationship is equally enriching, as they witness firsthand the joy, curiosity, and determination of the next generation.
-This mutual respect and exchange create a lasting foundation where young people can grow—not only in sport, but in confidence, character, and resilience.

 Inclusion In Action

-At this past weekend’s Girls’ Camp in Åsane Arena, hosted by Meteva Sport og Helse’s NextGen Neighbor Network in partnership with the Norwegian Basketball Federation (NBBF), that message came alive.
-Girls from first to seventh grade across Bergen had the rare opportunity to meet, play alongside, and be coached by their heroes—not as distant figures, but as neighbors, mentors, and friends.
+At this past weekend’s Girls’ Camp in Åsane Arena, hosted by Meteva Sport og Helse’s NextGen Neighbor Network in partnership with the Norwegian Basketball Federation (NBBF), girls from first to seventh grade across Bergen had the rare opportunity to meet, play alongside, and be coached by their heroes.
 The event was completely free, welcoming girls regardless of background, financial situation, or parental involvement.

 At the Girls’ Camp, every girl received coaching and a free t-shirt, shared meals, laughter, and encouragement.
 Whether they arrived with years of basketball experience or had never held a ball before, they were treated as equals, united by curiosity and enthusiasm.
 The result was more than skill-building; it was the creation of belonging, togetherness, and new bonds.